PoorHttp/PoorWSGI/doc/documentation.rst

         return "Post arguments for id are %s" % (id, str(req.args))

-As like Args class, if poor_AutoForm is set to Off, or if method is no POST, PUT or PATCH, req.form is EmptyForm is instance instead of FieldStorage.
+As like Args class, if poor_AutoForm is set to Off, or if method is no POST, PUT or PATCH, req.form is EmptyForm instance instead of FieldStorage.

-In fact, body arguments are parsed only when right type of request is set, you can configure types via Application.form_mime_types property, which is list of request mime types.

 JSON request
 ~~~~~~~~~~~~